icecube/GollumFit/docs/manual/index.md

 ### Acknowledgements

 GollumFit benefits from the different fitting techniques and tools developed over the years by the sterile taskforce.
-Special acknoledments to Ben Jones, Chris Weaver, Jordi Salvado, Shivesh Mandalia, Teppei Katori, and Gabriel Collin.
+Special acknowledgements to Ben Jones, Chris Weaver, Jordi Salvado, Shivesh Mandalia, Teppei Katori, and Gabriel Collin.

 GollumFit uses the Chris Weaver Likelihood.
-The GollumFit main class comes from the Sterilizer by Ben Jones and Carlos Arguelles.
-Python bindings were written by Carlos Arguelles.
+The GollumFit main class comes from the Sterilizer by Ben Jones and Carlos Argüelles.
+Python bindings were written by Carlos Argüelles.
 MCMC connections were curated by Gabriel Collin and Shivesh Mandalia.
 Teppei Katori wrote the analytic formulas for the astrophysical neutrino oscillations.
 Jordi's handywork and spirit permeate the whole code.
-Adaptation to the HESE framework was done by Carlos Arguelles.
+Adaptation to the HESE framework was done by Carlos Argüelles.

 Many amazing improvements and bug fixes have been introduced in this code since the first version.
 Lots of great contributions by Austin